MFarabi619/personal-portfolio-website-2024/README.md

   - Creating a color palette based on standardized tailwind colors.
   - Creating a UI Kit and building components on top of it.
   - Iterating on past designs and coming up with different variations to compare side-by-side.
+  - Creating prototypes with hover, click, and scroll interactions.

   </details>